ibm-cloud-docs/speech-to-text/websockets.md

       requests that are sent over the connection.
 The parameter is intended primarily for use with custom models that are upgraded for a new base model.
 The default value depends on whether the parameter is used with or without a custom model.
-See
+For more information, see
       <a href="/docs/services/speech-to-text/input.html#version">Base model
       version</a>.
     </td>